denissosnowsky/phone_mask/README.md

 "phoneInputElement" - means the selector of your phone input in the form

 In order to work perfectly in the form, a script for the form button is needed, which will prohibit form submission unless all the numbers are written.
+Will be working on it later.